GfSE/SAF-Cameo-Profile/README.md

 # 3DS Cameo Systems Modeler Resources for SAF users

+This branch provides the current profile changes [tracking the refactor branch of the SAF Specification] of the **SAF Profile**.

+It is a backport of the changes of the cameo2026x-refactor branch.

-This repository provides the current state of development of the **SAF Profile** intended to be used with Cameo Systems Modeler/Magic Draw / Magic System of Systems Architect 2024x refresh 3.
+It is intended to be used with Cameo Systems Modeler/Magic Draw / Magic System of Systems Architect 2024x refresh 3.
 Please see the model file itself for licensing terms.

 We're also  working on a plugin for the 2026x versions, see the [Releases Page of the Repository](https://github.com/GfSE/SAF-Cameo-Profile/releases).